Tyluur/.com/index.md

-Welcome to Tyluur's **personal** blog.
+Welcome to my **personal** blog.

-I might've worked on something you're interested in - look around!
+I might've worked on something you're interested in, so look around!

 # Projects